 - In one of the movies, on the beach, Mousse was without his trademark robe and still managed to pull it off, hiding massive chains within his swimsuit's wrist bands.

 - Before Mousse there was Ryoga.
-He wore a massive number of bandanna's each one with a razor wire allowing him to throw them like shuriken.
+He wore a massive number of bandana's which he could use as razor sharp projectiles via the Iron Cloth technique by charging his ki through them.
 His bamboo umbrella weighs several tons and has razor edges, and even his belt can be snapped straight and wielded like a sword.
 However Ryoga's arsenal was passed over after being overshadowed by Mousse, and he mostly became a straight fist fighter focusing on unusual strength and endurance.

 - In Trigun, Meryl has a bunch of Derringer pistols strapped to the underside of her cape and so it looks like that she wasn't wielding anything when she walks around with her cape around her shoulders.
 Also, Vash's boot-knife, which whirls into position between the upper and the sole.
 To say nothing of his machine gun arm...

 - Pictured above, Kei Munakata from Medaka Box has a style based entirely on hidden weapons.
 Swords, hammers, knives, handguns, grenades and even rocket launchers are always on his person and he can pull them out incredibly easily.
 Lord knows where he actually keeps all the damn things.